Vector Marketing Job Description

-Representatives are responsible for generating their own referrals.
-They typically begin with people that they know – family, friends, parents, etc – who they feel most comfortable getting started with.
+Cutco Sales Representatives are responsible for generating their own referrals.
+They typically begin with people that they know – family, friends, parents, etc. – who they feel most comfortable getting started with.
 At the end of every presentation, the representative will ask their customer for referrals.
 Because the representatives receive a base pay whether or not they make a sale, many people who might otherwise be uncomfortable giving referrals find it easier to do so.
 Although representatives begin with people with whom they are very familiar, the expectation is that they will soon move on to individuals that they’ve been referred to.

 What’s it really like:

 This is the one part of the position that I was originally concerned about.
 Would people be comfortable recommending me to their friends?
-Initially my dad had also expressed skepticism over whether people would be willing to recommend me to others.
+Initially, my dad had also expressed skepticism over whether people would be willing to recommend me to others.
 The way it turned out for me is that most people I showed Cutco, after they had seen the quality of the products during the presentation and had developed an understanding that I would treat their friends with the same courtesy and respect that I had extended to them, were willing to give referrals.
-On most presentations I would receive 5-10 referrals, regardless of whether that individual had made a purchase or not.
+On most presentations, I would receive 5-10 referrals, regardless of whether that individual had made a purchase or not.
 I found that even when someone didn’t make a purchase, they often were willing to give referrals.
-However, that’s not to imply that everyone gave referrals, because there were the occasional people who just had a philosophical objection to the whole idea.
+However, that’s not to imply that everyone gave referrals because there were the occasional people who just had a philosophical objection to the whole idea.
 I never kept track, but I’d guess that at least one out of every ten people I saw just weren’t comfortable giving any.

-It’s completely understandable, as reputations are important and not everyone is comfortable putting their reputation on the line, no matter how good a product is.
+It’s completely understandable, as reputations are important, and not everyone is comfortable putting their reputation on the line, no matter how good a product is.
 That to me was no big deal – I just took it as a normal course of doing business, and I was getting enough from everyone else to keep myself busy anyway.

 My tip is to let the quality of the Cutco products sell themselves.
-Get pushy and you’ll make your potential customer uncomfortable.
+Get pushy, and you’ll make your potential customer uncomfortable.
 The more comfortable they are with you, the higher the chances they will give you referrals.

 When representatives do a presentation, they are required to keep track of it on a qualified presentation report form.
 This ensures the office is aware of how many presentations a representative has completed, which is necessary to figure out how much the representative has earned on their base pay.
-If the representative does not turn in their presentation report form there is then no way for the office to track how many presentations they have actually done.
+If the representative does not turn in their presentation report form, there is no way for the office to track how many presentations they have actually done.